Dollar, yuan stronger as risk sentiment improves | MarketScreener

-The People's Bank of China (PBOC) set the midpoint rate <CNY=PBOC> at 7.0039.
+The People's Bank of China set the midpoint rate <CNY=PBOC> at 7.0039.
 The fixing was still the weakest in more than a decade, however.

 "Last night fixed over 7 and markets seem to be taking that fairly well, so perhaps some calm is installed in the market at least for the very near term," said Mazen Issa, senior FX strategist at TD Securities in New York.